ePages-de/epages-docs/apps/submit-app.md

 https://www.youtube.com/watch?v={Id}
 {% endhighlight %}

-We will need logos and at least one screenshot to display your app in the App & Theme Store.
+We will need logos and at least one screenshot to display your app in the App Store.

 *App detail page*: use 64x64px, GIF, JPEG, PNG.

-*App & Theme Store*: use 260x160px, GIF, JPEG, PNG.
+*App Store*: use 260x160px, GIF, JPEG, PNG.

 *Screenshots*: use 800x600px - 1920x1080px, GIF, JPEG, PNG.